twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Cut**, **Copy** and **Paste** – Uses the same commands in the **Edit** menu.
 * **Show Font Properties** – Uses the same command in the **Font** menu.
 * **Redo** – Uses the same command in the **Edit** menu.
-* Tags from **tags.txt** and **Tagged** folder (`TFONTOVERVIEWFORM`) – These menu items are automatically shown and do nothing when selected in `TFONTOVERVIEWFORM` except when using the same items from the `TFONTOVERVIEWFORM` glyph context menu or editing glyphs in the glyph edit window.
+* Tags from **tags.txt** and **Tagged** folder (font overview) – These menu items are automatically shown and do nothing when selected in the font overview except for using the same items in the font overview glyph context menu or editing glyphs in the glyph edit window.

 **Developer Tools** – Contains debugging functions and developer commands (the menu is hidden for unregistered copies of FontCreator 12 or 13).
 * **Screenshot macro 1** or **Screenshot macro 2 (website)** – Create the folder `help\screenshots\` from the Program Files directory (Program Files (x86) if the 32-bit version is installed on 64-bit) and register the program to use these features.
 In FontCreator 7.0 through 11.5, anti-aliased smoothing should be used.